Bouzgueni-Ayoub/my-repo/README.md

-first attempt at github actions
+second attempt at github actions